abarindam/Data-Analysis-of-Salaried-Employees/README.md

-# Data-Analysis-of-Salaried-Employees
+# This is all about the
-This is a data analysis project on the basis of an excel sheet depicting salaries of employees.
+# This is a data analysis project on the basis of an excel sheet depicting salaries of employees.
+The dataset has been taken as sample dataset.
+The analysis has been performed on some crucial parameters.
+I have installed python and then NumPy and Pandas.
+I have done it in Pandas.
+The main objective of the project is to find several insights regarding the salary of the employees in an organization.
+The Human Resource Department can use these insights to understand the performance of employees that leads to take appropriate decision during the time of appraisal or employee retainship.